 Also attired in blue, and occupying the higher end of complexity, is 2019’s Villeret Quantième Perpétuel 6656, in a 40-mm platinum case and limited to 88 boutique-exclusive pieces.
 Powered by the self-winding manufacture Caliber 5954, with a solid gold rotor and silicon hairspring, the watch’s attractive sunray blue dial features the classical, elegantly symmetrical look of Villeret perpetual calendars, with subdials at 3, 9 and 12 o’clock, the anthropomorphic moon-phase display at 6 o’clock, and a central seconds hand gliding above the white gold Roman numerals, its counterweight bearing the stylized “JB” motif of Jehan-Jacques Blancpain.
 The user-friendly under-lug correctors offer easy setting and resetting of the watch’s array of functions, making it unique even in the exclusive world of perpetual calendar wristwatches.

 If the calendars and GMT pieces are the thoroughbred workhorses of the Villeret collection, the minute repeaters, carrousels, and tourbillons are the show horses.
 And in true Villeret fashion, those pieces can also offer heretofore unseen blends of horological functions.
 The Villeret Tourbillon Volant Heure Sautante Minute Rétrograde, unveiled in 2018, is a reinterpretation of the groundbreaking flying tourbillon wristwatch the brand released in 1989, made even more complex by the addition of two complications used for the very first time in the collection.
 In the model, whose 42-mm case is in either rose gold or platinum (the latter limited to 50 pieces), Blancpain has removed the lower bridge of the flying tourbillon — which already lacked the obstruction of an upper bridge — replacing it with a clear sapphire disk.
 The visual effect makes it appear as though the balance wheel and escapement inside the tourbillon cage are floating in space.
 As if this were not revolutionary enough, Blancpain also added, for the first time in any of its models, both a jumping hour and a retrograde minutes display.
 The round, gold-rimmed window indicating the digital hour numerals has been placed inside the minutes subdial, under the tourbillon aperture, to complete the look of the classical grand feu enamel dial, crafted using the traditional champlevé technique.
-Powering the watch, and on display through a sapphire caseback, is an in-house movement with hand-guillochéd bridges and a guillochéd disk that serves as an indicator for the lengthy seven-day power reserve.
+Powering the watch, and on display through a sapphire caseback, is an in-house movement with hand-guillochéd bridges and a guillochéd disk that serves as an indicator for the lengthy six-day power reserve.

 Hayek cites the Villeret Équation du Temps Marchante, with its co-axial minute hands to indicate mean and real solar time, and the Caroussel Minute Repeater Flyback Chronograph, with its innovative system of cathedral gongs fixed to the inside of the case, as other examples of pioneering haut- de-gamme pieces within the Villeret collection — demonstrating the breadth of notable complications, and combinations of complications, the series continues to offer.
 “For nearly four decades, the village of Villeret has been lending its name to our most classic collection,” says Hayek, “which reflects the soul of generations of talented men and women who contributed to the establishment and development of the art of watchmaking.”
 With the Villeret collection, Blancpain has not only shown that a watch manufacturer can, in fact, “go home again,” at least in spirit; it can continue to build on that home’s strong and lasting foundations.